 Other Outcomes:

-A panel at the 2020 conference of College of Art Association explored Southern-European responses to American Pop art.
+A panel at the 2020 conference of College of Art Association, chaired by Claudia Hopkins, explored Southern-European responses to American Pop art.
 The papers were published in volume 14.1 of Art in Translation (2022), Pop Art.
 Imitation, Translation, Transcreation, edited by Claudia Hopkins and Stefana Djokic.

-This will be followed by vol 16.4 Hot Art, Cold War: Three Central European Workshops, Supplements, Extensions, Alternative Narrative, edited by Iain Boyd Whyte.
+Vol. 16.4 Hot Art, Cold War: Three Central European Workshops, Supplements, Extensions, Alternative Narrative, edited by Iain Boyd Whyte and Filip Lipinski.